This page is a work in progress. Do not hesitate to share your tips and tricks to improve this page.

-Some tools like FxCop or Gendarme need compiled assemblies to perform analysis.
+This often happens when the analysed Visual Studio solution has not Some tools like FxCop or Gendarme need compiled assemblies to perform analysis.
 In other words, they do not work on source code.
-Having too few violations most often comes from the following reasons:
+Having too few issues most often comes from the following reasons:

 - the solution has been compiled and the assemblies haven't been moved, but the whole solution folder has been moved to another location (and therefore the debug PDB files don't point to the original source locations)

-Analysis succeed but only one test assembly/project is taken into account
+Analysis succeeds but only one test assembly/project is taken into account

-If you are using NCover, you may have purchase the "Classic edition".
+If you are using NCover, you may have purchase purchased the "Classic edition".
 Only the "Complete edition" allows to run tests from several assemblies and merge the coverage data.
 The good news is that version 1.2 of the sonar C# plugins brings a workaround.
-You can activate the "gallio safe mode" and the sonar gallio plugin will merge the coverage data.
-See the gallio config page for more details on this.
+You can activate the "gallio safe mode" and the sonar gallio the SonarQubeGallio plugin will merge the coverage data.
+See the gallio config Gallio configuration page for more details on this.

 0% code coverage using reuse reports mode

 Thanks a lot to Stéphane Lopes for the tip.